shellscape/postcss-values-parser/.github/ISSUE_TEMPLATE.md

 <!--
-  Please note: This template is not optional.
-Please fill in all fields and questions otherwise the issue may be closed.
-Please provide actual technical information about errors, if an error has occured.
+  Please note: This template is *not* optional.
+Please fill in all fields and questions, otherwise *the issue may be closed*.
+Please provide actual technical information about errors, if an error has occurred.
 -->

 * Node Version: